Gina Aitken: Personal life

 Aitken started curling when she was only seven years old and comes from a curling family: her father David won the 1986 World Juniors, her mother Morna has competed at two World Senior Curling Championships, her sister Karina was the alternate for Aitken's silver medal winning 2015 World Juniors team, and her sister Tasha has also competed at World Juniors.

 Aitken graduated with a degree in Film and French from Glasgow University.
-She works as an account executive at Optima Connect.
+She currently works in marketing.